TurboGears/tg2docs/docs/main/BasicMoves.rst

 Oops, we made a mistake!
 We're trying to use variables in index.html which we're not creating in our controller.
-But, let's take advantage of this mistake to take a quick look at the interactive debugger page that TG2 gives you when you get a python exception in your code.
+But, let's take advantage of this mistake to take a quick look at the interactive debugger page that TurboGears |version| gives you when you get a python exception in your code.

 Browse http://localhost:8080/ to see the error.
 Here is a screenshot.

 .. image:: ../_static/basicmoves_oops.png

 This gives you an opportunity to explore the full stack trace interactively.
 If you click on the little + icon, you can see what local variables are set at that frame in the call stack, and you can